George El Andary

 Dr. Sheikh George El Andary (الدكتور الشيـخ جورج العنداري; born 1958) is a Lebanese researcher in archaeology, museums and manuscripts.
 He is the son of sheikh Nematallah El Andary, the grandson of sheikh Isaac bin sheikh Elias El Andary.

 Personal life

 He was born in 1958 in the village of Kfour Al Arbe, Batroun District, North Lebanon.
 From a young age he gained interest in collecting rare and unique old royal artistic masterpieces, old writings and papers, unique and valuable documents and manuscripts and many archaeological and special items and then maintaining them.
 He inherited this passion from both his grandfathers.

-He is married to the honorable Mrs. Yvette Madi El Andary and have three sons.
+He is married to the honorable Mrs. Yvette Madi El Andary and together have three sons.

 Early life and education

 Dr. El Andary continued his studies at the University of Johannesburg, South Africa where he obtained a master's degree and then in 1984 a PhD in archaeology from his article entitled: The role of the archaeological documents in revealing the civilizations through the history.
 He also obtained a bachelor's degree in museum sciences from the same university.
 He worked as a researcher in the Archaeological Researches Center at the university between 1984 and 1985.